-RMS current Local Control and Accountability Plan (LCAP) is attached as Appendix A. Below please find, in accordance with the Local Control Funding Formula ("LCFF") requirements, a description, for the Charter School, of annual goals formatted for purposes of a California charter petition, for all pupils and for each subgroup of pupils identified pursuant to Education Code Section 52052, to be achieved in the state priorities, as described in Education Code Section 52060(d) that apply for the grade levels served, or the nature of the program operated, by the Charter School, and specific annual actions to achieve those goals.
+RSFM plans to create a comprehensive Local Control and Accountability Plan (LCAP) by July 2016.
+Below please find, in accordance with the Local Control Funding Formula ("LCFF") requirements, a description, for the Charter School, of annual goals for all pupils and for each subgroup of pupils identified pursuant to Education Code Section 52052, to be achieved in the state priorities, as described in Education Code Section 52060(d) that apply for the grade levels served, or the nature of the program operated, by the Charter School, and specific annual actions to achieve those goals.

-RMS will update the Local Control and Accountability Plan (LCAP) annually and will engage the following stakeholders in the planning process:
+RSFM plans to create a comprehensive Local Control and Accountability Plan (LCAP) and will engage the following stakeholders in the planning process: